 Monitoring covers land activity monitoring, field inspection monitoring, and remote device monitoring.
 Land activity monitoring involves the automatic collection, filtering, and review of numerous land activities via a combination of automated and manual data collection.
 With a growing library of over 500 land activity data sources, LandWatch monitors excavation via a national network of Call-Before-You-Dig systems, land development, ownership changes, water wells, building permits, new day care, a new tenancy, zoning, among others.

 LandWatch can also help manage property inspections and other on-site “affirmative obligations” with scheduling tools and mobile applications for collecting site inspection data.
-Finally, LandWatch can monitor remote sensors, such as vapor intrusion mitigations sensors, to detect system anomalies or malfunctions.
+Finally, LandWatch Remote can monitor remote sensors, such as vapor intrusion mitigations sensors, to detect system anomalies or malfunctions.
 Our LandWatch operators continuously review monitoring data and when pre-designated criteria are exceeded, then send alerts via e-mail or text.

 The alert and manage process involves flexible tools that notify and alert when monitoring data detects risks, business processes to help address the risks, and a powerful web application that stores monitoring data and alerts, and provides evaluations and reports of past activities.
 The alerting tools can send customized private alerts only to clients or their consultants, and/or send an e-mail or text notifications and advisories to 3rd parties.

-Often LandWatch users elect to send e-mail advisories to new owners or excavators, notifying them of residual contamination or sensitive habitat.
+Often LandWatch users elect to send e-mail or mailed advisories to new owners or excavators, notifying them of residual contamination or sensitive habitat.
 When monitoring triggers an alert, LandWatch tools both continue to monitor and help support the resolution of the alert.
 Finally, a secure web portal allows managing a single land activity alert, or observing and evaluating current and past activities across a global portfolio of sites.